Professional English to Spanish Translations

 In terms of preferred Spanish variety the following order of preference will apply:

-#3: Spanish for Latin America. also known as "LATAM" (initials for LAtin AMerica).
+Also known as Latam Spanish (initials for Latin America).
 This is another controversial variety of Spanish.
 Since there are so many countries in Latin America is rather impossible to have a translation that will satisfy the Spanish-speakers from all the Latin American countries.

 So, what Spanish for Latin America means is 'try to avoid' language expressions that are particular to regions while looking for vocabulary that means the same everywhere.

-#4: Spanish for Spain.
 It is a rarely required variety for the reasons already explained.
-Small market and a low number of 'Spaniards' explain the low feasibility of this translation.
+A small market and a low number of 'Spaniards' explain the low feasibility of this translation.

 Translation from English to Spanish